MagicPush/cli-toolkit/docs/features-manual.md

 With such a script:
 1. You may request a help page for the common part (`script.php --help`) or for one of subcommands (`script.php write --help`).
-1. You have to specify options and arguments for a specific 'level' (subcommand, config) before you specify a subcommand name.
+1. You have to specify options and arguments for a particular 'level' (config) before or after a subcommand name depending on what config you want to affect with parameters: parent config parameters must be specified before a subcommand name, subcommand config parameters - after a subcommand name.

    For instance, you can not specify `--truncate` flag before specifying `write` (the subcommand that supports `--truncate` flag): `script.php --truncate write` will render an error about an unknown option,